Reflecting Upon Irreducible Mind

 we can sensibly suppose that it is still adaptive.
 What evolution tells

-us, therefore, is that our kind of neurophysiology promotes or causes adaptive
+us, therefore, is that our kind of neurophysiology promotes or causes

 Our behaviour is not necessarily adaptive.
-It

-of societies), has a net result of being adaptive if we end up surviving.
+and of societies), has a net result of being adaptive if we end up surviving.

 But this does not mean that all of our behaviour is adaptive.